collective/collective.richdescription/README.rst

 Introduction
 ============

-Adds the new html-formatable textfield ``richdescription`` content types can use.
+Adds the new HTML-formatable textfield ``richdescription`` content types can use.

 There are two behaviors provided: